Looking for a fresh, marinated Cucumber Salad with Vinegar and chopped dill?

-Lovely, fresh cucumbers marinated in a simple vinegar and oil dressing, fresh herbs, and delicious crunchy vegetables- a great spring side dish choice!
-Scroll down for ideas on how to make this salad more robost and a printable recipe version.
+Lovely, fresh English cucumbers marinated in a simple apple cider vinegar and oil dressing, fresh dill herbs, and delicious crunchy red peppers are a great summer salad recipe choice!

-Note on Cucumbers: You can substitute English cucumbers for 2 regular cucumbers, sliced thin.
-See recipe card for additional pepper notes.
+You can substitute English cucumbers for two regular cucumbers, sliced thin.
+See the recipe card for additional pepper notes.

-How to make Marinated Cucumber Salad with Dill
+How to make Cucumber Salad with Fresh Dill

-- Add cucumber, pepper, tomatoes, onion and dill to a mixing bowl and mix well.
+- Add crisp cucumber, diced bell peppers, tomatoes, sweet onion, and fresh dill to a mixing bowl and mix well.

-- In a separate, smaller bowl, add oil, vinegar, sugar and mix well.
+- In a separate smaller bowl, add oil, vinegar, and granulated sugar and mix well.
 Season with salt and pepper.